sajadsdi/laravel-setting-pro/CONFIGURATION.md

 ## Laravel Setting Pro Configuration
 Explore and customize the Laravel Setting Pro package with the following configuration options tailored to your needs.

-Here is the configuration file for Laravel Setting Pro `laravel-setting.php`:
+Here is the configuration file for Laravel Setting Pro `_setting.php`:

 ```php
 <?php